-Picture this, the decade is the 50’s in New York, a Sheath dress, topped with a cropped bolero jacket was the fashion among younger women, TV’s had dials, not remotes, radio shows were popular, and many fans tuned to the New York’s, Kraft Music Hall show, where on one fateful night the show would air a recipe for “Clam Dip” within 24 hours that recipe would cause stores everywhere in listening distance to sellout of tins of clams.
+Picture this, the decade is the 50’s in New York, a Sheath dress, topped with a cropped bolero jacket was the fashion among younger women, and TVs had dials, not remotes, radio shows were popular.
+Many fans tuned into the New York’s Kraft Music Hall show, where on one fateful night, the show would air a recipe for “Clam Dip” within 24 hours.
+That recipe would cause stores everywhere in the listening distance to a sellout of tins of clams.
 Can you believe it?

-I have to be honest, I’ve never purchased a tin of clams in my life before the other day, we always make freshly steamed claims when recipes call for claims, however, I felt the need to replicate the recipe as much as possible to form an honest opinion on this retro recipe.
-So down the Tuna fish and tinned meat aisle, I headed in my local market.
-There were only two brands to choose from so I crossed my fingers as I made my decision picking up two tins of clams, humming Justin Timberlake’s song “Sexy Back”
+I have to be honest.
+I’ve never purchased a tin of clams in my life before the other day.
+We always make freshly steamed claims when recipes call for claims.
+However, I felt the need to replicate the recipe as much as possible to form an honest opinion on this retro recipe.
+So down the Tuna fish and tinned meat aisle, I headed to my local market.
+There were only two brands to choose from, so I crossed my fingers as I made my decision to pick up two tins of clams, humming Justin Timberlake’s song “Sexy Back.”

-After picking up my shopping list I headed home to whip up a batch of this Clam Dip, I won’t lie I made a few changes, just small ones to add a bit more Southern character and flavor to the Clam Dip I was surprising my significant other and a few close friends with tonight.
-You will find that the additions will be marked optional in the recipe card below in case you’d rather not add additional ingredients.
+After picking up my shopping list, I headed home to whip up a batch of this Clam Dip.
+I won’t lie.
+I made a few minor changes to add more Southern character and flavor to the Clam Dip.
+I surprised my significant other and close friends tonight.
+You will find that the additions will be marked optional in the recipe card below if you’d instead not add additional ingredients.